Government Extends Protection for Commercial Tenants During Covid-19

 Waiver of right to forfeit

-The Act states that the landlord’s conduct (that is discussions with commercial tenants as to sums owed) during the relevant period, that is 25th March 2020 to 31st March 2021, will not be treated as waiving the right to forfeit for non payment of rent unless the landlord gives an express waiver of the right to forfeit in writing.
+The Act states that the landlord’s conduct (that is discussions with commercial tenants as to sums owed) during the relevant period, that was to the 25th March 2020 and now extended to 30th June 2021, will not be treated as waiving the right to forfeit for non payment of rent unless the landlord gives an express waiver of the right to forfeit in writing.
 The Act states that the right to forfeit will be preserved for the non payment of rent.

 There is a voluntary code which the Government published on 19th June 2020 for commercial property arrears during the Covid 19 pandemic which the aim of facilitating discussions between landlords and tenants.